GeoscienceAustralia/sira/README.md

 - Written in Python: It is written in Python, and there is no dependency on proprietary tools.
 It should run on OS X, Windows, and Linux platforms.
-- Flexible Facility Model: ``Facility`` data model is based on network theory, allowing the user to develop arbitrarily complex custom facility models for simulation.
+- Flexible Facility Model: ``facility`` data model is based on network theory, allowing the user to develop arbitrarily complex custom facility models for simulation.
 - Extensible Component Library: User can define new ``component types``